roylee0704/hello-k8/services/README.md

 This experiment will be conducted over 3 types of services offered in k8s:

 - **Service: ClusterIP**.
-Default service if you `$ kubectl expose ...`.
+Default service if you do not specify `--type=NodePort` flag on commands `kubectl expose ...`.
 It only provides east-west communication among pods across nodes/ec2 in the cluster.
 - **Service: LoadBalancer**.
 An abstraction of `NodePort` that hides node-port ranges `:30000` to`:32767` with `port:80`.
 Lives outside of node/ec2 cluster.
 - **Service: NodePort**.
 The simplest/cheapest way to establish north-south communication.